DragonMinded/netboot/homebrew/README.md

 A minimal Naomi homebrew environment, very loosely based off of KallistiOS toolchain work but bare metal.
 This assumes that you have a Linux computer with standard prerequisites for compiling gcc/newlib/binutils already installed.
 The Naomi system library is minimal, but will continue to get fleshed out.
-There is currently no support for pthreads, filesystems or accelerated video though I hope to fix that as I continue to improve libnaomi.
+There is currently no support for pthreads or accelerated video though I hope to fix that as I continue to improve libnaomi.

 To get started, create a directory named "/opt/toolchains/naomi" and copy the contents of the `setup/` directory to it.
 This directory and the copied contents should be user-owned and user-writeable.
 Then, cd to "/opt/toolchains/naomi" and in order run `./download.sh` (downloads toolchain sources), `./unpack.sh` (unpacks the toolchain to be built), `make` (builds the toolchain and installs it in the correct directories) and finally `./cleanup.sh`.
 If everything is successful, you should have a working environment.